Sep 24, 2024

 Tip 2: Be Selective with Activities

-• For SC-7.3, there is a FINE PRINT: Renters Insurance Agreement.
+For Renters & Homeowners Insurance, there is a FINE PRINT: Renters Insurance Agreement.
 Students get to see a real renters agreement and practice skimming the fine print for answers But, the unit exam on Insurance doesn't test that skill, so you can skip that activity.
 Do the second DO IT activity instead, which is a Data Crunch comparing the cost of Homeowners and Renters insurance premiums.
 It's potentially shocking to see how much cheaper renters insurance is and might convince them to add it to their budgets for the future.

 Tip 3: Skip the Edpuzzle feature